-Camrosa currently extracts from the Pleasant Valley Basin, under the jurisdiction of the FCGMA, via its two wells in the Fox Canyon Aquifer portion of the PV Basin, the Woodcreek Well and PV Well #2.
+Camrosa currently extracts from the Pleasant Valley Basin, under the jurisdiction of the FCGMA, via its two wells in the Fox Canyon Aquifer portion of the PV Basin, the Woodcreek and Lynnwood Wells.
 Through the agreement, Camrosa is allocated 690 AFY (see section 4 for discussion of pending variance).
 Through the Conejo Creek Water Pumping Program with FCGMA, Camrosa is able to extract in excess of its allocated amount from the Pleasant Valley Basin in exchange for nonpotable water from Conejo Creek delivered to the basin, up to 4,500 AFY.
 Through these agreements, Camrosa is able to pump as much as physically possible through its PV Basin wells up to its accrued allocations (approximately 24,000 AF as of June 30, 2021).
+The Lynnwood Well was installed in September 2020; optimal simultaneous production is still being worked out and will be strived for as standard operating procedure, but especially dDuring shortage conditions, Camrosa should extract the full amount possible from the PV Basin.